sgunadhya/blog/content/post/homebrew_cmake_include_link_files.md

 link_directories(/usr/local/lib)
 ```

-This works.
+This works!
 I am of the opinion that we can do better, but as of now I am okay with this.